HPMortys/Test1/README.md

 ![Diagram](https://www.pyimagesearch.com/wp-content/uploads/2020/08/ocr_handwriting_reco_header.png)
 ## Intoduction

    Optical character recognition or optical character reader (OCR) is the  conversion of images of typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene-photo (for example the text on signs and billboards in a landscape photo) or from subtitle text superimposed on an image.
+Scene text detection has attracted much attention in the computer vision field because of its numerous applications, such as instant translation, image retrieval, scene parsing, geo-location, and blind-navigation.

-   The aim of this project is creating the web application, where user can upload theirs images, and get images with detected and recognised text.
+   So the aim of this project is creating OCR and the web application, where user can upload theirs images, and get images with detected and recognised text by using OCR.

 ## Getting Started